ChHarding/Book-Content-Rating-Project-/README.md

 #### Use API Testing Tools:
 Tools like Postman can be helpful for testing API requests and responses before coding them.

+### How to Run This Application
+#### From an IDE:
+If you are using an Integrated Development Environment (IDE) like PyCharm, Visual Studio Code, or similar, you can simply open the .py file and run it within the IDE.

+#### Using the Command Line:
+Open a terminal or command prompt.
+Navigate to the folder containing your Python script (*.py).
+Execute the script by typing:

+python main.py

+##### Note:
+Ensure that the working directory (the directory from which you run the script) is the root folder of the project.
+This is important for the script to correctly locate and import any dependencies or additional modules.

+For more advanced configuration or troubleshooting, please refer to the developer's guide or contact the creator for support.

 ## Known Issues
 ### Common Errors and Fixes